seppinho/mutserve/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/mtdnaserver.svg?style=social&label=Follow)](https://twitter.com/mtdnaserver)

 Mutation-Server is a Java library to detect heteroplasmic and homoplasmic sites in mtDNA data.
 It has been integrated in [mtDNA-Server](https://mtdna-server.uibk.ac.at).
-For scalability, Mutation-Server is parallelized using Hadoop MapReduce but also available as a commandline tool.
+For scalability, Mutation-Server is parallelized using Hadoop MapReduce but also available as a standalone tool.

 ## Standalone Usage
 You can run Mutation-Server as a standalone tool starting with CRAM/BAM files and detecting heteroplasmic and homoplasmic sites.
 By default BAQ is set (``--noBaq`` otherwise) and no indels  (``--indel`` otherwise) are called.
-Please note for indels, that normalization or realignment is applied.
+There is currently **no** normalization or realignment applied for indels.
 ```
 wget https://github.com/seppinho/mutation-server/releases/download/v1.1.11/mutation-server-1.1.11.jar